GustavoGil13/bet-web-scraper/README.md

 # bet-web-scraper

-A basic Python Web Scraper that gets the statistics of football games in https://www.bet.pt/live-betting/
+A basic Python Web Scraper that gets the statistics of football games in https://www.bet.pt/live-betting/ (website as been changed so the scipt does not work anymore)
 <br>
 <br>
 # How to run the script